Josie-27/E-Commerce_Analytics_Project/README.md

 | **10×** | **7.85%** | **15.90%** | **2.03×** |

-10× installment buyers generate **2.03× more revenue per order** than 1× buyers — the strongest single
+10× installment buyers generate **2.03× more revenue per order** than 1× buyers, the strongest single
 LTV signal available at point of sale.

 ---